End-to-end solar piling and ground-mount racking installation

 Frequently asked questions

-Do you design and manufacture solar piles and posts?
+Do you design and manufacture solar piles, posts, and screw pile systems?

 Yes.
 Mass Energy fabricates and supplies hot-dip galvanised steel piles, posts, and racking supports manufactured to AS/NZS 1163 and AS/NZS 4680 standards.